 What Are Fish Tank Filters Made Of?

 A Fish tank filter is typically made of durable plastic or acrylic.
 The filters will contain a pump or have an option to attach a pump.
-They will usually come with a 3 stage filtration system to hold mechanical, chemical, and biological filtration media.
+They will usually come with a 3 stage filtration system to hold mechanical biological and chemical filtration media.

 What Is The Best Type for the 100 Gallon Tanks?

 When you get to these larger aquarium sizes, the best filters for 100 gallon tanks will either be a canister filter or an aquarium sump.
 I usually recommend a sump if the aquarium is going to be designed for a saltwater tank or if the tank size is 4 feet or longer.